NomicFoundation/hardhat/.changeset/rude-suns-speak.md

 "hardhat": patch
 ---

-warn on node version greater than current LTS
+A warning is now shown when a node version greater than the current LTS is used.